General Visa Questions

-An ETA is an electronically stored authority for travel to Australia.
-ETA information is accessible by airlines, travel agents and Australian border agencies.
+An ETA is an electronically stored authority for travel to Australia, and is accessible by airlines, travel agents and Australian border agencies.
 It's required that you obtain an ETA if you intend to travel to Australia.

 You should always try to apply in advance, no later than 24 hours in advance of your departure.